publications

 Gomes, Shelene and Amílcar Sanatan.
 “Symbolic Violence in the Postcolonial Anglo-Caribbean.”
 In Gender and Domestic Violence in the Caribbean, edited by Ann Marie Bissessar and Camille Huggins, 23-38.
 United Kingdom: Palgrave Macmillan.
 2021

-Critical Essays and Commentaries
+Peer-reviewed Critical Essays

 Sanatan, Amílcar, Raegan Gibbings and Shalinee Bahadur.
 “Forward Ever with Jacqueline Creft: The Paradox of Women’s Liberation in the Caribbean Revolutionary Left.”
 History in Action 6 (1): 26-34.
 2018